Eastern indigo snake: Captivity and care

-Due to its generally docile nature and attractive appearance, some people find the eastern indigo snake to be a desirable pet, although its protected status can make owning one, depending on location, illegal without a permit.
+Due to its generally docile nature and appearance, some people find the eastern indigo snake to be a desirable pet, although its protected status can make owning one, depending on location, illegal without a permit.
 Only a few states require permits to own an eastern indigo snake, but a federal permit is required to buy one from out of state anywhere in the US.
 The permit costs $100; information about obtaining one can be found by doing a web search.
 Most states allow unrestricted in-state sales.
 To thrive in captivity, this snake requires a larger enclosure than most species do, preferably with something to climb on.

 One notable owner of a pet eastern indigo snake was gonzo journalist Hunter S. Thompson during the time he wrote his Hell's Angels book.
-One evening, about 1966, he left his snake - with a mouse to eat - in a cardboard box in the Random House editor's office, but the mouse gnawed through the box and both animals escaped.
-The snake was subsequently beaten to death by the night watchman, which still caused Thompson great anguish several years later, and was his justification for sending his - often excessive - room service bills to Random House.
+One evening, about 1966, he left his snake — with a mouse to eat — in a cardboard box in the Random House editor's office, but the mouse gnawed through the box and both animals escaped.
+The snake was subsequently beaten to death by the night watchman, which still caused Thompson great anguish several years later, and was his justification for sending his — often excessive — room service bills to Random House.